Girls Who Code: Campaigns

 Girls Who Code started a digital march called the #MarchforSisterhood.
 This campaign called for women and allies to post themselves marching for a cause they care about.
-Posts involve a video or picture of participants either holding a sign that says "I march for..." with the latter half filled in or stating who/what they march for.
+Posts involve a video or picture of participants either holding a sign that says "I march for..." with the latter half of the sentence filled in or stating who/what they march for.

 For Super Bowl 2020, Girls Who Code partnered with Olay to make a Super Bowl commercial.
-The commercial featured Lilly Singh, Busy Philipps, Taraji P. Henson, Katie Couric and, retired astronaut, Nicole Stott.
+The commercial featured Lilly Singh, Busy Philipps, Taraji P. Henson, Katie Couric, and retired astronaut Nicole Stott.
 The commercial was inspired by the first all-female spacewalk from October 2019.
 Olay donated $1 to Girls Who Code for each time #MakeSpaceForWomen was used on Twitter.

-In 2020, Girls Who Code released the campaign "Missing Code."
+In 2020, Girls Who Code released the "Missing Code" campaign.
 The campaign involved a series of videos that depict applications such as Instagram and Netflix glitching out.
-These glitches were caused when code written by women were removed.
+These glitches were caused when the code written by women was removed.
 The purpose of the campaign was to depict what the internet would look like if all the code written by women vanished and if women were not part of the technology industry.

-International Expansion
+International expansion

 In November 2018, Girls Who Code expanded to Canada.
 This was the organization's first international expansion.
-With the help of Morgan Stanley and the Federation of Ontario Public Libraries, Girls Who Code has launched at least 10 after-school clubs across Ontario.
+With the help of Morgan Stanley and the Federation of Ontario Public Libraries, Girls Who Code has launched at least ten after-school clubs across Ontario.
 The expansion was announced at the Move the Dial Summit.

-As of August 2022, Girls Who Code has also expanded to India in order to increase the number of women engineers in India from 26%.
-The organization partnered with United Technologies to offer a virtual two week Summer Immersion Program, virtual six week self paced program and after school clubs.
+As of August 2022, Girls Who Code also has expanded to India in order to increase the number of women engineers in India from 26%.
+The organization partnered with United Technologies to offer a virtual two-week Summer Immersion Program, virtual six-week self-paced program and after school clubs.

-Girls Who Code has also expanded to the United Kingdom.
+Books banned

-Controversy
+In 2020–2021, four titles from the Girls Who Code book series, The Friendship Code, Team BFF: Race to the Finish!, Lights, Music, Code!, and Spotlight on Coding Club!, were banned from the Central York school district in Pennsylvania.
+The books were listed on the PEN America's Index of School Book Bans for a ten-month period from November 2020 to September 2021.
+The Girls Who Code books were on a resource list created by the district's diversity committee that contained other banned books, such as The Handmaid's Tale.

-In 2020-2021, four titles from the Girls Who Code books series, The Friendship Code, Team BFF: Race to the Finish!, Lights, Music, Code! and Spotlight on Coding Club!, were banned from the Central York school district in Pennsylvania.
-The books were listed on the PEN America's Index of School Book Bans for a 10-month period from November 2020 to September 2021.
-These books were also on a resource list created by the district's diversity committee which had other banned books such as The Handmaid's Tale.
-Saujani stated that the banning was linked to the Moms for Liberty group.
-The group has not confirmed this.
-The Moms for Liberty co-founder, Tina Descovich, said that the group is only concerned with banning material that would give their children easy access to sexually explicit content and pornography.
+Saujani declared that the banning of the Girls Who Code books was linked to the Moms for Liberty group.
+The group has not confirmed this and the Moms for Liberty co-founder, Tina Descovich, said that the group is only concerned with banning material that would give their children easy access to sexually explicit content and pornography.